jreyes/AssistantPi/README.md

 ```
 This updates both AssistantPi and the [tweaked Assistant SDK](https://github.com/xtools-at/assistant-sdk-python) without having you to go through the installation process again.

+### Important Notice: If installed before May 13th 2017 for the first time, please run the setup again after the update and do the Authentication with both Google and Amazon again.

 ## Audio Settings